cortisiko/stockAnalysis/README.md

 DEMO
 ---------------
-When a user enters a stock symbol, a few of the [finanical ratios](https://www.investopedia.com/financial-ratios-4689817)
+When a user enters a stock symbol, multiple [finanical ratios](https://www.investopedia.com/financial-ratios-4689817)
 appears:
 ![StockAnalysisHomePage](http://g.recordit.co/Ms9TtEM4I9.gif)

-Furthermore, the data from a few line items on the [finanical statements](https://www.investopedia.com/terms/f/financial-statements.asp) were turned into bar graphs.
+Furthermore, the data from a few line items on the [finanical statements](https://www.investopedia.com/terms/f/financial-statements.asp) are plotted onto bar graphs.
 The line items are:

 * Free Cash Flow (From the Cash Flow statement)